darrylwest/mojo-playground/README.md

 ### Installation

 * installed on debian `Pop!_OS 22.04 LTS` with may problems (mainly with modula installer).
-* last error was `oduleNotFoundError: No module named 'imp' modular: error: failed to run python:`
+* last error was `moduleNotFoundError: No module named 'imp' modular: error: failed to run python:` imp has been deprecated for about 5 years now.
-* tryied to install on docker debian but was unsuccessful
+* tried to install on docker debian but was unsuccessful
 * patched together manually (version 0.4.0).
-* found a container from a 3rd party, but it has version 0.3.1; I will try to build my own to get the latest
+* found a container from a 3rd party, but it has version 0.3.1; but used its template to build my own to get the latest
 * mojo is huge runnable 78M with huge dependencies, so it's a real pain to install.
 * there is a modular.cfg that points to lldb etc.  when it's installed on docker as root, it needs to be updated with the path to lldb, etc.
-* got working inside my python3.11 container; need to do the same for python3.12 then publish a new build
+* got mojo working inside my python3.11 & python3.12 containers; published the build

 ### Language Overview